AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/storage_cells.md

 Storage components can be removed from the housing if the cell is empty by shift-right clicking with the cell in your hand.

+You can upgrade storage cells to higher tiers by combining them with higher-tier crafting components in a crafting grid.
+Their content will be retained.

 ## Storage Capacity with Varying Type Count

 The [upfront cost of types](../ae2-mechanics/bytes-and-types.md) is such that a cell holding 1 type can hold 2x as much as a cell with all 63 types in use.